Salmonella enteritidis (Salmonella enterica sub-specie)

 Illness and symptoms

 The illness usually occurs between 10 to 48 hours after Salmonella ingestion and usually lasts 3-6 days.
-The main disease symptoms are:
+The main symptoms are:

 • Nausea and vomiting;